Clock-face scheduling: Germany

 Since the mid-1990s, the states of Germany are responsible for Regional Rail Provision and have introduced integrated timetables, running hourly or every two hours, such as Allgäu-Schwaben-Takt (commencing in 1993), Rheinland-Pfalz-Takt (1994) and NRW-Takt (1998).
 Local transport associations have introduced regular timetables with base frequencies of 20 or 30 minutes, which are partially changed to 10 or 5 or even 15 or 7.5 minutes when locations are served by overlapping multiple lines.
 In some areas, local buses are also integrated, such as RegioTakt in North Rhine-Westphalia and in parts of Lower Saxony.

 These developments have led to "integrated timetable islands", which all adhere to the Germany-wide symmetry minute (58½), which is used also in Switzerland and in other European countries, while local public transport in (mostly rural) areas in between still adheres to an irregular, demand-driven timetable.
 Major problems exist in regions where transport associations of different states interact (like in Osnabrück).
 In order to introduce a Germany-wide integrated regular timetable, the alliance "Deutschland-Takt" was founded in 2008.

 In 2015, the Federal Ministry of Transport had a feasibility study conducted for a Germany-wide integrated timetable ("Deutschlandtakt") Similar to the Swiss example, where infrastructure demands are derived from the desired timetable and not vice versa, the Deutschlandtakt calls for several new and upgraded lines.
 Introduction of the Deutschlandtakt has become a declared political goal of successive governments on the federal Level around 2020, and detailed desired timetables have been drafted.

+Elsewhere

+In 2026, the United Kingdom government granted £6 million for a trial of clock-face scheduling in the Peak District.